Polygraph: Armenia

 In Armenia, government administered polygraphs are legal, at least for use in national security investigations.
 The National Security Service (NSS), Armenia's primary intelligence service, requires polygraph examinations of all new applicants.

 Australia

 Polygraph evidence became inadmissible in New South Wales courts under the Lie Detectors Act 1983.
 Under the same act, it is also illegal to use polygraphs for the purpose of granting employment, insurance, financial accommodation, and several other purposes for which polygraphs may be used in other jurisdictions.

 Canada

 In Canada, the 1987 decision of R v Béland, the Supreme Court of Canada rejected the use of polygraph results as evidence in court, finding that they were inadmissible.
 The polygraph is still used as a tool in the investigation of criminal acts and sometimes employed in the screening of employees for government organizations.

 In the province of Ontario, the Employment Standards Act, 2000 prohibits employers from asking or requiring employees to undergo a polygraph test.
-Police services are permitted use polygraph tests as part of an investigation if the person consents.
+Police services are permitted to use polygraph tests as part of an investigation if the person consents.